lueschem/edi/docs/getting_started.rst

 +++++++++++++++++++++++

 #.
 Log into the container using your current user name (Note: This user is only available
-   within a development container.)
-Use the password *ChangeMe!*:
+   within a development container.) and the password *ChangeMe!*:

    ::